Go Wild: World Wildlife Day Lessons for School

 Take students to some of the most famous zoos in the country in just a class period.
 You can visit:

-San Diego Zoo, to learn about elephants, parrots, and sun bears.
+The San Diego Zoo, where you can learn about elephants, parrots, and sun bears.

 Zoo Atlanta, to learn about endangered species like the marine otter, the long-tailed pangolin, and the polar bear.